raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

-+ In the program, change the language option - see the blocks highlighted in black below.
-Choose the language you are most familiar with - the program will translate the respondent's message so you can hear and read it.
++ Choose the language you are most familiar with - the program will translate the respondent's message so you can hear and read it.

 ```blocks3
 when this sprite clicked